-Unfortunately, before Lewis can show off his invention at the local science fair to find out what his mother looks like, the scanner is stolen by the vicious Bowler Hat Guy (Stephen J. Anderson) and his artificial hat Doris (Ethan Sandler).
+Unfortunately, before Lewis can show off his invention at the local science fair – and find out what his mother looks like – the scanner is stolen by the vicious Bowler Hat Guy (Stephen J. Anderson) and his artificial hat Doris (Ethan Sandler).

 Rescue arrives in the form of the young Wilbur Robinson (Wesley Singerman), a hyperactive brat who persuades Lewis that the only way to retrieve the machine is to travel to the future.

-Because of its numerous unexpected twists, the film avoids being simplistic even though it's clearly geared to younger filmgoers.
-That alone earns it some extra points.
-Animated flicks don't require 100 percent action and silliness to please children; the more complex the plot, the better the chances of reaching a wider audience.
+As a result of its numerous unexpected twists, the film avoids being simplistic; that alone earns it extra points.
+Animated flicks don’t require 100 percent action and silliness to please children; the more complex the plot, the better the chances of reaching a wider audience.

-The creative and technical staff at Disney Feature Animation did a remarkable job in bringing the world of Meet the Robinsons to life.
-The movie, in fact, looks gorgeous despite a sporadic excess of colors.
-(Reportedly, the Disney team got quite a bit of help from the Pixar team; John Lasseter is one of the film's executive producers.)
+The creative and technical staff at the Walt Disney Animation Studios did a remarkable job in bringing the world of Meet the Robinsons to life.
+The movie, in fact, looks gorgeous despite a sporadic excess of color.
+(The Disney team reportedly got quite a bit of help from the Pixar team; John Lasseter is one of the film’s executive producers.)